shopware/docs/products/paas/fastly.md

 {% endhint %}

 1. Make sure `FASTLY_API_TOKEN` and `FASTLY_SERVICE_ID` are set in the environment or contact the support when they are missing.
-1. Enable Fastly config in [`.platform.app.yaml`](.platform.app.yaml) by removing hashtag before `mv config/packages/fastly.yaml.dist config/packages/fastly.yaml`
+2. Install the Fastly composer package using `composer req paas`
-1. Push the new config and Fastly is enabled
+3. Push the new config and Fastly is enabled